Is there a cure for autism?

 Can we become patients of Dr. Green if we live outside of Oregon or Washington?

 Yes, a substantial number of our patients live out-of-state, and some live out of the country.
 With families who live far from our office, we use video-conferencing, e-mail and phone with in-person visits interspersed as needed and as allowed by family logistics.
-We also see patients in Poland twice a year and in Hawaii three times a year.
+We also see patients in Poland once a year and in Hawaii once a year.

 Do you work with insurance companies?